ftsrg/theta/doc/CEGAR-algorithms.md

 Note that not all options might be available in all tools.
 The available options, along with their default values are presented in the help screen (`--help`) of each tool.

-### `--domain`
+### `--dataDomain`

-The domain controls the abstract information that is being tracked about the system.
+The dataDomain controls the abstract information that is being tracked about the system.

 * `PRED_CART`: [Cartesian predicate abstraction](https://link.springer.com/article/10.1007/s10009-002-0095-0) keeps track of conjunctions of logical predicates (e.g., `x > 5 and y = x`) instead of concrete values.
 * `PRED_BOOL`: [Boolean predicate abstraction](https://link.springer.com/article/10.1007/s10009-002-0095-0) keeps track of arbitrary Boolean combination of predicates.
 * `PRED_SPLIT`: Boolean predicate abstraction, but states are [split]((https://link.springer.com/content/pdf/10.1007%2Fs10817-019-09535-x.pdf)) into sub-states along disjunctions.
 * `EXPL`: [Explicit-value abstraction]((https://link.springer.com/chapter/10.1007/978-3-642-37057-1_11)) keeps track of concrete values, but only for a (continuously expanded) set of variables.
 * `EXPL_PRED_CART`, `EXPL_PRED_SPLIT`, `EXPL_PRED_BOOL` and `EXPL_PRED_COMBINED`: Product abstraction domains, available for XSTS models.
-The set of control variables (marked with `ctrl`) are tracked explicitly while others are tracked by predicates (using the corresponding predicate domain).
+The set of control variables (marked with `ctrl`) are tracked explicitly while others are tracked by predicates (using the corresponding predicate dataDomain).
 Variables can automatically be switched from predicate tracking to explicit tracking depending on the `--autoexpl` option (see below).

-Predicate abstraction (`PRED_*`) tracks logical formulas instead of concrete values of variables, which can be efficient for variables with large (or infinite) domain.
+Predicate abstraction (`PRED_*`) tracks logical formulas instead of concrete values of variables, which can be efficient for variables with large (or infinite) dataDomain.
-Explicit-values (`EXPL`) keep track of a subset of system variables, which can be efficient if variables are mostly deterministic or have a small domain.
+Explicit-values (`EXPL`) keep track of a subset of system variables, which can be efficient if variables are mostly deterministic or have a small dataDomain.
 Cartesian predicate abstraction only uses conjunctions (more efficient) while Boolean allows arbitrary formulas (more expressive).
 Boolean predicate abstraction often gives predicates in a disjunctive normal form (DNF).
 In `PRED_BOOL` this DNF formula is treated as a single state, while in `PRED_SPLIT` each operand of the disjunction is a separate state.